 “Sure…it says, ‘I look back on my past work to review and to learn from past successes and mistakes.’ “

-“Thank you, Johnny.
+“Thank you, Seth.
 Now everybody, take a look at what the person scored next to statement #7 on your handout.
 Go to the labeled row that corresponds with this number and line up.
 Ready, go!”

 Students will dash quickly to one of the rows you’ve created in the open space: 1, 2, 3, 4, or 5.
 Once they get organized into the row, have them face toward the front of the room (not toward the number sign you placed on the wall).

 Remind them that where they are standing does not represent their own views; rather, it anonymously represents someone’s view in the room, which is why we swapped papers in the first place.